-Recently, these ACS tools have been used to automatically implement a Winograd DFT as part of a channelized FSK receiver in ACS (Figure 2).
-The Winograd algorithmic structure has the minimum number of multiplications for any DFT approach [6], and is thus ideal for FPGA implementation.
-The tools have also been used to develop an FPGA implementation of a high speed linear FM detector (Figure 3).
+Recently, these ACS tools have been used to automatically implement a Winograd DFT (see Figure 3) as part of a channelized FSK receiver in ACS.
+The Winograd algorithmic structure has the minimum number of multiplications for any DFT approach, and is thus ideal for FPGA implementation.
+The complete place and routed FPGA design is shown in Figure 4.
+The tools have also been used to develop an FPGA implementation of a high speed linear FM detector.
 In both cases, our ACS tools were used to simulate the algorithm, select appropriate fixed point representations, and generate the VHDL implementations.
-The final FPGA designs were obtained by synthesizing the
+The final FPGA designs were obtained by synthesizing the VHDL and performing place and route with commercial tools.
+The ACS domain is part of Ptolemy 0.7.2 (released October 1999) and includes these ACS capabilities and demonstrations.